 - Make public notice that you accepted the assignment of the patent in the legal notices in a local newspaper.

 - Post the Land Patent Sandwich on the County’s public notice bulletin board (usually found at either the County (district) Courthouse or at the Sheriff’s office).
 Post Office bulletin boards would also be sufficient.

 Understanding how the sandwich works:On the bottom of the sandwich, you have the highest authority of land title, the certified copy of your Land Patent.
 Its own words prove the land belongs (fee simple) to the party named on the patent and to their heirs and assigns forever.
-The patent proves your right of assignment or inheritance so the next document is your copyrighted Declaration of acceptance of the Land Patent.
+Respectively, you you have land patent secured rights to the land you are a landowner.
+The patent proves your right of assignment or inheritance; so, the next document is your copyrighted Declaration of acceptance of the Land Patent.
 Your right to claim the land is your assignment on the land, which assignment is found within your Warranty Deed (where the deed says "grants" and/or "assigns").
 Therefore, a certified copy of your Warranty Deed is the third document on the pile.
 The top document is your copyrighted Quitclaim Deed, which moves your land out of equity (fairness to the contract) and into law (fact in fee simple).

 Sincerely, let’s get together and take our nation back.

-All materials on or available through this site are under Copyright © 1996-2005, and may not be reproduced,
+All materials on or available through this site are under Copyright © 1996-2013, and may not be reproduced,